nguyenphuquang/nakama-docs/docs/javascript-client-guide.md

 ## Download

 The client is available on <a href="https://www.npmjs.com/package/@heroiclabs/nakama-js" target="\_blank">NPM</a>, Bower and on the GitHub <a href="https://github.com/heroiclabs/nakama-js/releases/latest" target="\_blank">releases page</a>.
-You can download `nakama-js.umd.js` which contains the Nakama-js module and UMD module loader.
+You can download `nakama-js.umd.js` which contains the Itme-platform-js module and UMD module loader.

 If you are using NPM simply add the dependency to your "package.json":